Big images of two-dimensional pseudorepresentations: Algebraic sundries

 \subsection{Representations with isomorphic adjoint differ by a character}

-Throughout Section \ref{adjoint rep section}, let $G$ be a compact topological group and $K$ an algebraically closed topological field.
-All representations are assumed to be continuous.
-Let $\Sl_n(K)$ denote the $K$-vector space of $n \times n$-matrices of trace 0 and $\ad^0 \colon \GL_n(K) \to \GL_{n^2 - 1}(K)$ the representation obtained by letting $\GL_n(K)$ act on $\Sl_n(K)$ by conjugation.
-The primary goal of this section is to prove that if $\rho_1, \rho_2 \colon G \to \GL_2(K)$ are semisimple representations such that $\ad^0 \rho_1 \cong \ad^0 \rho_2$, then $\rho_1 \cong \rho_2 \otimes \eta$ for some character $\eta \colon G \to K^\times$.
-This is done in Proposition \ref{isomorphic ad implies differ by twist}.
-The proof is easier when either $K$ has characteristic $2$ or when the $\rho_i$ are not dihedral.
-These cases are treated first in Section \ref{the non-dihedral case}.
-Section \ref{the dihedral case} is an analysis of dihedral representations that allows us to conclude Proposition \ref{isomorphic ad implies differ by twist} in full generality.
+Throughout \cref{adjoint rep section}, let $G$ be a group and $F$ a separably closed field of odd characteristic.
+All representations are assumed to be finite-dimensional.
+Let $\Sl_n(F)$ denote the $F$-vector space of $n \times n$-matrices of trace 0 and $\ad^0 \colon \GL_n(F) \to \GL_{n^2 - 1}(F)$ the representation obtained by letting $\GL_n(F)$ act on $\Sl_n(F)$ by conjugation.
+The primary goal of this section is to prove that if $\rho_1, \rho_2 \colon G \to \GL_2(F)$ are semisimple representations such that $\ad^0 \rho_1 \cong \ad^0 \rho_2$, then $\rho_1 \cong \rho_2 \otimes \eta$ for some character $\eta\colon G\to F^\times$.
+This is done in \cref{isomorphic ad implies differ by twist}.
+The easier case when the $\rho_i$ are not dihedral is treated first in \cref{the non-dihedral case}. \cref{the dihedral case} is an analysis of dihedral representations that allows us to conclude \cref{isomorphic ad implies differ by twist} in full generality.
 The results of this section are probably well known to experts, but we give proofs for lack of a reference in the generality we need.
-We were guided by the MathOverflow answer \cite{MO297746}.
+We were guided by Venkatarama's answer to \href{https://mathoverflow.net/questions/297746/}{MathOverflow question 297746}.
 In the nondihedral case, this result can be found in \cite[Lemma 2.9]{MurtyPrasad2000}.
 When the representations $\rho_1$ and $\rho_2$ arise from classical modular forms, the result can be found in \cite[Appendix]{Ramakrishnan}.